White Rose: Memorials and legacy

 With the fall of Nazi Germany, the White Rose came to represent opposition to tyranny in the German psyche and was lauded for acting without interest in personal power or self-aggrandizement.
-Their story became so well known that the composer Carl Orff claimed (falsely by some accounts) to his Allied interrogators that he was a founding member of the White Rose and was released.
+Their story became so well known that the composer Carl Orff claimed, falsely by some accounts, to his Allied interrogators that he was a founding member of the White Rose and was released.
 He was personally acquainted with Huber, but there is no evidence that Orff was ever involved in the movement.

-On 5 February 2012 Alexander Schmorell was canonized as a New Martyr by the Orthodox Church.
+On 5 February 2012, Alexander Schmorell was canonized as a New Martyr by the Orthodox Church.

-The square where the central hall of Munich University is located has been named "Geschwister-Scholl-Platz" after Hans and Sophie Scholl; the square opposite to it is "Professor-Huber-Platz".
+The square where the central hall of LMU Munich is located has been named "Geschwister-Scholl-Platz" after Hans and Sophie Scholl; the square opposite to it is "Professor-Huber-Platz".
 Two large fountains are in front of the university, one on either side of Ludwigstraße.
 The fountain in front of the university is dedicated to Hans and Sophie Scholl.
 The other, across the street, is dedicated to Professor Huber.
 Many schools, streets, and other places across Germany are named in memory of the members of the White Rose.